 When will I receive my child's primary school offer?

-If you applied by 29 January 2018, we will post you a letter on 16 April 2018 if you applied using a paper form
+If you applied by 29 January 2021, using a paper form we will post you a letter on 16 April 2021.

 All other parents will receive their child's offer by email on 16 April as well as being able to view the outcome of the application online from this date.